 - The date and time the order was delivered

 If you selected “cash” as your method of payment, you can finally hand it over along with whatever you would like to tip your delivery person.
-Cash has always been pretty unsanitary though, and now that we’re all working to reduce the transmission of infectious disease, we’re starting to see some better alternatives.
+Cash is pretty unsanitary though, and now that we’re all working to reduce the transmission of infectious disease, we know there are better alternatives.
 Now there are delivery services that can process credit and debit cards using a mobile terminal, including Pot Mates.
-Others let you pay entirely online, reducing the risk of exposing your credit card number and only requiring you to enter a special PIN (not your banking PIN) to complete checkout.
+Or you can pay entirely online, reducing the risk of exposing your credit card number and only requiring you to enter a special PIN (not your banking PIN) to complete checkout.
 You can still offer a tip, but you do it through text message.

 Weed exists in a totally different world now than it used to, and it keeps getting better.
-Legalization has made it easier to keep marijuana out of the hands of people who shouldn’t be using it, while making the purchase process easier, safer, and more secure than ever before.
-Now, instead of waiting all day for some dude to show up so you can give him cash, you know when to expect your delivery and the person who brings it is courteous, professional, and timely.
+Legalization has made it easier to keep marijuana out of the hands of people who shouldn’t be using it, while making the purchase process easier, safer, and more secure than ever before for the people who should.
+Now, instead of waiting all day for some dude to show up to give him cash, you know exactly when to expect your delivery and the person who brings it is courteous, professional, and timely.

 And this is just the beginning!
-Some companies—like Pot Mates cannabis delivery in Portland, Oregon—are really pushing the envelope on making cannabis delivery even better.
-They’re exploring new ways to do things that cut down on the time it takes to fill out all of that paperwork so they can get your order to you as fast as is safely possible.
-Instead of driving back and forth all day, they’re looking at how to make multiple deliveries more fuel-efficient to cut down on emissions and traffic.
+Some companies—like Pot Mates cannabis delivery in Portland, Oregon—are really pushing the envelope on making weed delivery even better.
+We’re exploring new ways to do things that cut down on the time it takes to fill out all of that paperwork so we can get your order to you as fast as is safely possible.
+Instead of driving back and forth all day, we’re figuring out how to make multiple deliveries more fuel-efficient to cut down on emissions and traffic.
 Pot Mates is also working on removing the city limit restriction on weed delivery so we can bring cannabis to you even if you are in Beaverton, Tigard, Tualatin, or other outlying cities.
 If you want to join us and help remove the city limits contact us to find out how you can help.

-One day, it will be so much safer and convenient than it is now that we’ll sit back with a joint and say hey,—remember how it used to be?
+One day, it will be even safer and more convenient than it is now that we’ll sit back with a joint and say hey, remember how it used to be?